actuallydan/tadu/README.md

 # Tadu (DEPRECATED)

-Tadu will sunset on November 10th, 2020 due to my lack of time to support Meteor's agin environment
+Tadu was sunset on November 10th, 2020 due to my lack of time to support Meteor's aging environment.

+Currently it runs on a free-tier at [https://tadu.meteorapp.com/](https://tadu.meteorapp.com/).

 (See screenshots in `public/screenshots`)